M-20. Introduction to Western Codicology

 In their personal statements, applicants are required to describe their degree of training in Latin and paleography

-N.B., The tuition for this course is $1195 owing to the expenses associated with the scheduled field trip.
+N.B., The tuition for this course is $1295 owing to the expenses associated with the scheduled full-day (roughly 6 am–8 pm) field trip on Wednesday.

 Albert Derolez has taught this course many times since 1987.